rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 Vector representations allow AI systems to work with meaning mathematically, enabling semantic search, retrieval, recommendations, clustering, and retrieval-augmented generation (RAG).

-Unlike traditional computing, where meaning is defined explicitly by humans, AI systems learn mathematical representations of meaning from data.
-This allows concepts with similar meanings to occupy nearby regions of a high-dimensional vector space.
+Unlike traditional computing, where meaning is explicitly defined by humans, AI systems learn mathematical representations of meaning from data.
+This allows concepts with similar meanings to occupy nearby regions of a vector space.

 I also learned that vector representations are not limited to words.
 They can represent documents, images, products, users, songs, videos, and even abstract concepts.
-Once represented as vectors, all of these can be compared, searched, grouped, and manipulated mathematically.
+Once represented as vectors, all of these can be searched, compared, grouped, and manipulated mathematically.

 ---

 ## Key Concepts Encountered

-* One-hot encoding
-* Dense vector representations
+* Vector representations
 * Word embeddings
 * Vector spaces
 * Dimensions
 * Semantic similarity
 * Distance and proximity
-* Cosine similarity
 * Context windows
 * Training embeddings
-* Word2Vec
-* Continuous Bag of Words (CBOW)
-* Skip-gram models
-* Vector arithmetic
 * Semantic search
-* Embedding models
-* Feature representations
-* High-dimensional spaces

 ---